Venafi/vcert/README-CLI-CLOUD.md

 For the purposes of the following examples, assume the following:

-- The Venafi Cloud REST API is accessible at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html)
+- The Venafi as a Service REST API is accessible at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html)
 - A user has been registered and granted at least the _OP Resource Owner_ role and has an API key of "3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4".
 - A CA Account and Issuing Template have been created and configured appropriately (organization, city, state, country, key length, allowed domains, etc.).
 - An Application has been created with a name of _Storefront_ to which the user has been given access, and the Issuing Template has been assigned to the Application with an API Alias of _Public Trust_.